 - Make sure the prospect has allocated resources to the trial, and find out their contact details

-- Agree on a formal test process and on the format of reporting the results
+- A formal test process and on the format of reporting the results has been agreed on

-- Agree on the key functions of the product or service to be tested
+- The key functions of the product or service to be tested have been agreed on

 - Agree on the data sets to be used for the trial